gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 * unlimited Google AdSense ads banners
 * pull ad units directly from your Google AdSense account
+* show AdSense revenue in WP Admin
 * change settings of your Google AdSense ads directly from your WordPress backend
-* supports all Google AdSense ad types, including Google AdSense display ads, AdSense link units, native ads like Google AdSense In-feed ads, Google AdSense In-article ads, Google AdSense matched content ads, Google AdSense Auto ads, and Google AdSense Auto ads for AMP
+* supports all Google AdSense ad types, including Google AdSense display ads, link units, native ads like In-feed ads, In-article ads, matched content ads, Google AdSense Auto ads, and Google AdSense Auto ads for AMP
 * change type and sizes of an ad without going into your Google AdSense account
 * hide Google AdSense advertisements on 404 pages by default (to comply with Google AdSense terms)
 * insert Google AdSense code for verification and AdSense Auto Ads (previously called Page-Level ads and QuickStart)
+* disable Google Auto ads anchor ads at the top of the page
 * easy Ad Health integration and Google AdSense violation checks
 * option to make the Google AdSense background transparent
 * place Google AdSense In-feed ads using the also free [In-feed add-on](https://wordpress.org/plugins/advanced-ads-adsense-in-feed/)
 * assistant for exact sizes of responsive Google AdSense code with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)
 * convert Google AdSense ads into AMP ads automatically with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)
+* ads.txt generated with the correct AdSense information automatically

+Like j4ckson185, there are thousands of happy AdSense users:

+> Your app is awesome, congratulations!
+Google Adsense suggests using your app on its official website, it’s incredible!

+= ads.txt =

+* generates ads.txt with custom content
+* adds the content for AdSense to the ads.txt automatically

+(available with WordPress 5.1)

 https://vimeo.com/299410390